nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 2. NetworkBook shows a list of contacts.

-3. User requests to add social webLink a specific contact in the list.
+3. User requests to add social link a specific contact in the list.

-4. NetworkBook adds the social webLink to the contact's list of links
+4. NetworkBook adds the social link to the contact's list of links

 5. NetworkBook informs user of the contact's new list of links.